-- ♣ You may have noticed that the semi-transparent isosurfaces are not yet rendered correctly.
-The semi-transparent surfaces enclosed by others are not visible.
-Avizo has different ways to handle transparency; the default setting is "Blend Delayed", which is relatively fast and sufficient for only one semi-transparent interface in the line of sight.
-For this example, however, you will have to select the mode "Sorted Layer Delayed" to achieve a correct rendering of multiple semi-transparent interfaces: In the main window's menu, select View → Transparency → Sorted Layers Delayed.
-Switch back and forth to see the difference. - In a top middle position of the viewer window add an annotation (Create > Caption) saying "Wind speed: Isosurfaces for 60 (purple), 40 (blue) and 30 (green) m/s".
+- It is possible that the semi-transparent isosurfaces are not yet rendered correctly.
+The semi-transparent surfaces enclosed by others may not be visible.
+Avizo has different ways to handle transparency, and the default setting may not be suitable for rendering semi-transparent nested isosurfaces.
+This can be changed very easily: In the main window's menu, select View → Transparency → Blend Delayed.
+You may also try other transparency settings to find out which one works best for the isosurfaces. - ♣ In a top middle position of the viewer window add an annotation (Create > Caption) saying "Wind speed: Isosurfaces for 60 (purple), 40 (blue) and 30 (green) m/s".